StyXman/psync/README.md

+A repository mirroring tool with consistency in mind.

 Works like this:

 1. downloads new versions of the databases that define the contents of a repo in a temp directory